Best Upwork Job Alert Tools in 2026: Vibeworker, GigUp & More

 If you're a new freelancer on a tight budget and already use Telegram daily, OutBid's free tier or GigUp's $9 plan is a low-risk way to start.
 If you want the most feature-complete setup and are willing to configure Slack or Telegram for interruptions, UpHunt is worth a look.
 If push notifications and a clean mobile experience matter to you — and you want the jobs to find you rather than the other way around — that's what Vibeworker is built for.

 Vibeworker monitors the Upwork feed 24/7, scores every job against your profile, and sends a push notification the moment a high-match job posts.
-Start your free trial →
+Start free →

 Michael Watkins